New Jersey Non-Competition (Non-Compete) Agreement Attorneys

 - Does not deprive an employee of a right to make a living

 - Does not impose an unreasonable geographical limitation to earn a living or start a competing business

 - Does not remain in effect for an unreasonable amount of time

-Additionally, if you are an employee who has already been working at a company for months or even years and is asked to sign a non-compete agreement, is it enforceable?
-A non-compete, like any contract, is not enforceable without offering new compensation or benefits to the employee for signing it.
-It is important to remember enforceability will depend in part on whether or not a restrictive covenant serves an essential and important business interest for the employer and whether some sort of compensation (financial or other) has been given in exchange for signing a restrictive agreement.
+If you are an employee who has been working at a company for months or even years and is now asked to sign a non-compete agreement, is it enforceable?
+A non-compete agreement, like any contract, is not enforceable without offering new compensation (i.e., consideration) or benefits to the employee for signing it.
+It is important to remember that enforceability will depend (in part) on whether a restrictive covenant serves an essential and important business interest for the employer and whether some sort of compensation (financial or other) has been given in exchange for signing a restrictive agreement.

-As an example, asking the President of the company or a key upper management person to sign a non-compete agreement is different than asking a clerical staff person to sign a non-compete; the former can leave the job and find non-competing employment and has access to important private corporate information whereas the latter, in most cases, is not.
-If an employee is asked to sign a non-compete after they have started work at a company, some sort of compensation or benefit should be offered.
+As an example, asking the President of the company or a key upper management person to sign a non-compete agreement is different than asking a clerical staff person to sign a non-compete; the former can leave the job and find higher-level non-competing employment whereas the latter, in most cases, cannot.

-If you need advice or have questions on covenants or non-compete agreements in NJ, call Fredrick P. Niemann at 855-376-5291 or e-mail him at firstname.lastname@example.org.
+If you need advice or have questions about restrictive employment or covenants or non-compete agreements in NJ, call Fredrick P. Niemann toll-free at 855-376-5291 or e-mail him at firstname.lastname@example.org.